MrXiaoM/RPGItems-reborn/README.md

 Original plugin is not only hard to learn and understand how to use, but also there are very few choices of powers, conditions and triggers.
 That's the problem I want to solve.

+**CURRENT VERSION DO NOT COMPATIBLE WITH ANY OLD VERSION EXTENSIONS.**

 We work well on Spigot, but we recommend you to use Paper.
 Spigot lost these features:
 + Trigger `ARMOR` and `ARMOR_UPDATE`